lukeyou05/tacky-borders/README.md

 I've added 131 color presets to this forked repo from [tacky-borders](https://github.com/lukeyou05/tacky-borders)
 If you don't want to build the feature use their [Pre-Built Release](https://github.com/lukeyou05/tacky-borders/releases)
 then just download this repo for the color-presets folder
-or use [Download Repo Specifics](https://download-directory.github.io) to just download the `color-presets` folder

-Comes with simple implementation guide of course
+or use [Download Repo Specifics](https://download-directory.github.io) to just download the `color-presets` folder by link Comes with simple implementation guide of course

 ### Color Presets include
 ~ Clockwise Spirals
 ~ Counter Clockwise Spirals
 ~ Gradient Colors
 ~ One Sided Color Fade